sfu-cl-lab/FactorBase/README.md

 	* Bayesian Interchange Format (BIF) Generator produces an .xml file that can be loaded into a standard **Bayesian Network** tool (like [AIspace tool](http://aispace.org/bayes/).)
 	*This is the *best* way to visualize the learned graph structure.*
 	* Queries in the learned Bayesian networks can be used as a Statistical-Relational Model to estimate frequencies in the database as explained [here](https://www.researchgate.net/publication/2919745_Selectivity_Estimation_using_Probabilistic_Models) and in our paper on [Modelling Relational Statistics With Bayes Nets](http://www.cs.sfu.ca/%7Eoschulte/files/pubs/ilp2012.pdf).
-	* The belows show the Bayesian network xml file learning from a few dataset.
-The sql file is a MySQL dump for the relation schema, while the output is a Bayes net in BIF/XML format.
+	* The table shows the bayesian network xml files learned from some datasets.
+The sql file is the MySQL dump for the relation schema, while the output is the bayesian network in BIF/XML format.

 	| datasets      	      | sql                         | BIF/XML                   |
 	| :-------------: 	      |:-------------:              |  :-----:                   |
 	| unielwin | [unielwin.sql](./testsql/unielwin) | [Bif_unielwin.xml](./BN_xml/Bif_unielwin.xml) |
 	| Mutagenesis_std | [Mutagenesis_std.sql](./testsql/Mutagenesis_std) | [Bif_Mutagenesis_std.xml](./BN_xml/Bif_Mutagenesis_std.xml) |
 	| MovieLens_std | [MovieLens_std.sql](./testsql/MovieLens_std) | [Bif_MovieLens_std.xml](./BN_xml/Bif_MovieLens_std.xml) |

 + **[MLN_Generator](https://github.com/sfu-cl-lab/MLN_Generator)**
 	* Markov Logic Network (MLN) is a first-order knowledge base with a weight attached to each formula (or clause)